-Intended outcome Success criteria Pupils will make rapid progress in speaking and listening and attention throughout EYFS Pupils will achieve good level of development in speaking, listening and attention at the end of EYFS.
+Intended outcome Success criteria Development of language rich EYFS environment will be fuelled by high quality interactions so that pupils will make rapid progress in speaking and listening and attention throughout EYFS.
+Pupils will achieve good level of development in speaking, listening and attention at the end of EYFS.
 Special Educational Needs will be identified early so that additional provision and targeted support can be implemented to support pupils progress Needs are identified early and appropriate provision is in place to enable pupils to make good progress.
-SEN Progress of disadvantaged pupils will be in line with their non disadvantaged peers High Quality Teaching and learning will facilitate a curriculum that will support pupils develop aspirations alongside metacognition and self regulation skills so that pupils develop the skills of a great learner.
-Progress of disadvantaged pupils will be in line with their non disadvantaged peers.
-Pupils will be able to articulate their learning and talk about their aspirations.
-Long term outcomes Success criteria
+SEN Progress of disadvantaged pupils will be in line with their non disadvantaged peers High Quality Teaching and learning will facilitate a curriculum that will support pupils develop aspirations alongside metacognition and self-regulation skills Progress of disadvantaged pupils will be in line with their non disadvantaged peers.

-Increased attainment at ARE at statutory points of assessment for disadvantaged pupils.
+so that pupils develop the skills of a confident, responsible and articulate learner.
+Pupils will be able to articulate their learning, identify support their learning challenges and talk about their articulate.
+Long term outcomes Success criteria Increased attainment at ARE at statutory points of assessment for disadvantaged pupils.
 Disadvantaged pupils attain inline with national data at EYFS, KS1 and KS2 points of assessment.
 Increased attainment at GD at statutory points of assessment for disadvantaged pupils.
 Disadvantaged pupils attain inline with national data at EYFS, KS1 and KS2 points of assessment.
 Increase Phonics attainment Percentage of children achieving pass mark in Y1 and 2 phonics is line with peers and national data.
 Improved attendance of disadvantaged pupils closing the gap between PP and non PP All disadvantaged children meet school attendance expectations.